alexandrehsaad/swift-motions/README.md

 }
 ```

-7. Unsubscribe from the meter.
+6. Unsubscribe from the meters.

 ```swift
 manager.unsubscribeFromAccelerometer()